 Chemicals and Pregnancy Complications: Findings from Nontargeted Analysis

 EDC Strategies Partnership, in partnership with the Collaborative for Health and the Environment (CHE), hosted the following webinar on Thursday, September 14th.
-Drs.
-Jessica Trowbridge and Tracey Woodruff from PRHE presented.
+Dr. Jessica Trowbridge of PRHE and Dr. Tracey Woodruff from PRHE and the EaRTH Center presented.
 Chemicals and Pregnancy Complications: Findings from Nontargeted Analysis Toxic chemicals are ubiquitous in the environment.
-Fewer than one percent of the more than 40,000 … Continue reading Chemicals and Pregnancy Complications: Findings from Nontargeted Analysis
+Fewer than … Continue reading Chemicals and Pregnancy Complications: Findings from Nontargeted Analysis

 PFAS and chemicals used in plastics associated with increased risk of poor pregnancy outcomes